 ‘Community’ classification is council owned land which should be kept for use by the general public with the use and management of community land regulated by a plan of management.

 The problem that we have in Ku-ring-gai now is that the majority of council owned land is now reclassified ‘operational’.
-This includes community facilities and local parks such as Bates Park in Roseville Chase which is one of many holdings targeted for sale.
+This includes community facilities and local parks such as Bates Park in Roseville Chase.

 Operational classification of land takes the control out of the community and into the control of bureaucrats and councillors in deciding future outcomes which may or may not be in the long term public interest!